 On March 11, 2014, we granted awards of 2,000 restricted shares of Common Stock to each of the independent members of the Board of Directors (6,000 in aggregate) which awards were effective upon the receipt of stockholder approval of the amendment of the 2005 Equity Incentive Plan on April 28, 2014.
 The shares of Common Stock vested in March 2015 based on a year of continuous service.
-In April 2015, an additional 2,000 restricted shares of Common Stock were granted to each of the independent members of the Board of Directors (6,000 in aggregate) under the 2015 Equity Incentive Plan, which will vest over a year of continuous service.
+In April 2015, an additional 2,000 restricted shares of Common Stock were granted to each of the independent members of the Board of Directors (6,000 in aggregate) under the 2015 Equity Incentive Plan, which vested in April 2016 based on a year of continuous service.
+In addition, in May 2016, 3,392 restricted shares of Common Stock were granted to each of the independent members of the Board of Directors (10,176 in aggregate) under the 2015 Equity Incentive Plan, which will vest over a year of continuous service.
 Compensation expense related to these restricted shares of Common Stock is recognized over the vesting period.
-We recorded compensation expense of \$27,000 and \$32,000 for the three months ended March 31, 2016 and 2015, respectively, related to these restricted shares of Common Stock.
+We recorded compensation expense of \$32,000 and \$27,000 for the three months ended June 30, 2016 and 2015, respectively, and \$59,000 for each of the six months ended June 30, 2016 and 2015, related to these restricted shares of Common Stock.

 We issued to two of our executive officers an aggregate of 2,000 shares of Common Stock on May 6, 2014 and an aggregate of 2,000 shares of Common Stock on March 6, 2015.
 The restricted shares of Common Stock vest based on two years of continuous service with one-third of the shares of Common Stock vesting immediately upon issuance and one-third vesting at the end of each of the next two years from the date of issuance.
 Compensation expense related to these restricted shares of Common Stock is recognized over the vesting period.
-We recognized compensation expense of \$5,000 and \$18,000 for the three months ended March 31, 2016 and 2015, respectively, related to these restricted shares of Common Stock.
+We recognized compensation expense of \$1,000 and \$8,000 for the three months ended June 30, 2016 and 2015, respectively, and \$6,000 and \$26,000 for the six months ended June 30, 2016 and 2015, respectively, related to these restricted shares of Common Stock.

-As of March 31, 2016, there was \$5,000 of total unrecognized compensation expense related to shares of Common Stock which will be recognized over the next year.
+As of June 30, 2016, there was \$164,000 of total unrecognized compensation expense related to shares of Common Stock which will be recognized over the next year.